seed-run/homepage/_docs/viewing-logs.md

 ![Stage view resources](/assets/docs/viewing-logs/stage-view-resources.png)

-Or type in the name of the Lambda function you are looking for in the search.
+Or search for the Lambda function right from the dashboard.

 ![Search for Lambda log](/assets/docs/viewing-logs/search-for-lambda-log.png)